CrescentonC/mlscript/README.md

   which helps the assignment of unique id to expressions, type variables and identifiers.

-- `lumberhack/shared/src/main/scala/utils/Document.scala` contains the implementation of a `Document` class and several helper functions that facilitate the pretty-printing of programs.
+- `lumberhack/shared/src/main/scala/utils/Document.scala` contains the implementation of a `Document` class and several helper functions that facilitate the pretty printing of programs.